-Spurs:
+Gloves:

-black or may be same colour as coat

-white or off white
+black or dark may be same colour as coat white or off white white or, off white or same colour as coat white, off white or same colour as coat

-white, off white or same colour as coat white, off white or same colour as coat black or same colour as coat see paragraph 4 below.
+Riding boots: Spurs: black or same dark colour as coat see paragraph 4 below.

-- 2.1 For Grand Prix Freestyle only, any single colour tailcoat or jacket will be allowed.
+- 2.1 For Grand Prix Freestyle only Tailcoats/jackets,: any single colour tailcoat or jacket (approved by the Athlete's NF) will be allowed.
 Striped or multi-coloured coats or jackets are not permitted.
-Tasteful and discreet accents, such as a collar of a different hue or modest piping or crystal decorations, are acceptable. - 2.2 At all CDI1/CDI2/CDIAm, a black or dark blue jacket (colours see above) with a top hat/bowler is also permitted.
+Tasteful and discreet accents, such as a collar of a different hue or modest piping or crystal decorations, are acceptable. - 2.2 At all CDI1\/CDI2\/CDIAm, a black or dark blue jacket (colours see above) with a top hat/bowler\\ is also permitted.
 This dress is also desirable for all other international Dressage Events.
-At all CDIP/CDICh/CDIYH (5 and 6 yo), a black or dark blue jacket must be worn. - 2.3 Note: Top hat or bowler hat is only permitted for athletes that are not obliged to wear protective headgear as defined in Art.
-427.1. - 2.4 In bad weather, the Ground Jury may allow the wearing of light waterproof coat.
-In very warm weather, the Ground Jury may allow Athletes to ride without a jacket.

-- 3. Military, Police, etc. may wear civil or service dress at all international Events.
+At all CDIJ/CDIP/CDICh/CDIYH (5 and 6 yo), a black or dark blue jacket must be worn.\

+Note from FEI HQ (March 2021): due to an administrative error, art.
+427.2.2 has been updated to reflect the actual provision approved at the GA in 2020 which inadvertently provided for the deletion of the entire art.
+427.2.2.
+Please note that the intention of the rule amendment was to allow any colours in the dress across all categories, but to maintain the requirement to wear the jacket for CDIP, CDICh and CDIYH (5 and 6yo).
+That requirement will be proposed for reinstatement as part of the rule revision process for the 2022 rules. - 2.3 Note\\: Top hat or bowler hat is only permitted for athletes that are not obliged to wear protective headgear as defined in Art.
+427.1. - 2.32.4 In bad weather, the Ground Jury may allow the wearing of light waterproof coat.
+In very warm weather, the Ground Jury may allow Athletes to ride without a jacket. - 3.
+Military, Police, etc. may wear civil or service dress at all international Events.
 Service dress does not only apply to Members of the Armed Forces and Police, but also to members and employees/students of other State/Military Establishments and National Studs/schools/institutes.
 They must comply with all Protective Headgear requirements. - 4.
 Spurs are compulsory except for CDIP and CDICh Events and must be made of metal.
 The shank must be either curved or straight pointing directly back from the centre of the spur when on the Athlete's boot.
 The arms of the spur must be smooth and blunt.
 If rowels are used, they must be blunt/smooth (no sharp edges) and free to rotate.
 Metal spurs with round hard plastic knobs are allowed ("Impuls" spur).
 "Dummy" spurs with no shank are also allowed. - 4.1 In Children and Pony competitions, spurs are optional but if used, only blunt metal spurs no longer than three point five centimetres (3.5 cm) measured from the boot to the tip are allowed.
 Spurs with rowels are not allowed. - 5.
 Earphones and/or other electronic communication devices are strictly prohibited at FEI Dressage Competitions whilst competing, and such usage is penalised by elimination.
 Earphones or similar devices are however permitted during training and warm-up.